bplmaps/glitches-at-lmec/neighbors-in-name-only/README.md

 Neighbors in Name Only
 =================

 Rather than looking at a map to compare discrepancies across town lines in Massachusetts, how else might we visualize the spatial differentation of neighboring municipalities?
+Read the [accompanying article here](https://www.leventhalmap.org/articles/neighbors-in-name-only/).

 ## Created by